zoobab/digitalWriteFast-rp2040/README.md

 Timings
 =======

-Should be 16ns at default 120mhz speed.
-Should be 8ns at default 240mhz speed. (untested)
+Should be able to produce 8ns blocks.

 Here is a capture of the ```speedtest.ino``` loaded into Wowki simulator, and the VCD captured file loaded into ```https://vc.drom.io``` :